Professional tier · Operations

 Reads the existing docs, the API reference, the changelog, the spec repo, the team’s recent PRs, and the support-ticket history.
 First clarifying questions on doc voice, scope, and review thresholds land in DMs.

 First doc page ships under review on a real release.
-Human writer signs off; DARO calibrates the threshold for “flagged for human attention” vs autonomous.
+Human writer signs off; DARO tunes the threshold for “flagged for human attention” vs autonomous.

 Doc cadence is stable across the release calendar.
 Internal runbook coverage measurable.
 The 30-day success metric — no release without an updated doc page — has its first reading.